 Amphetamine is in a class of synthetic drugs known as central nervous system stimulants.
 Adderall (amphetamine and dextroamphetamine) and Dexedrine (dextroamphetamine sulfate) are stimulants commonly prescribed for treating attention deficit hyperactivity disorder (ADHD) and narcolepsy, a sleep disorder.
-However, these and other prescription amphetamines are misused and abused by millions of Americans men and women ages 18-30.
+However, millions of Americans men and women ages 18-30 suffer from amphetamine addiction.

 Amphetamines (AMPHs) are also used and abused illegally.
 Illegal use of a pharmaceutical drug means using it without a prescription or for recreational purposes.
 AMPHs are supplied illegally as pills, capsules, liquid, crystals, powder, and paste.
 Whatever the means of possessing these drugs and whatever the form, abusing them can lead to dependency and addiction to amphetamine.
 In fact, the illicit drug methamphetamine is responsible for a high rate of addiction.
 It is chemically similar to amphetamine, has a powerful euphoric effect, and is highly addictive and dangerous.

-You or someone you love can quit using amphetamine by getting professional help.
-Treatment can be done at an inpatient or outpatient addiction center.
+You or someone you love can quit using amphetamines by getting professional help.
+Amphetamine Addiction Treatment can be done at an inpatient or outpatient addiction center.
 There, you can undergo detox and cognitive behavioral therapy along with other treatments to assist you in ending addiction.